askhari139/Boolean.jl/Features_to_add.md

 5. Basin parameters
     1. list of hamming distances of init conditions
 6. Initial conditions that converge to multiple steady states
+7. Multi-level formalism: update the nodes only if there is a change.
+8. Implement QSSA in boolean formalism
+9. Implement logic based functions